arifadli/Exploratory-Data-Analysis/Earthquake Analysis/README.md

 Concerning Data
 I relied on USGS Earthquake Data.
 The data above is available in.csv file here.
-This dataset covers earthquakes from 1970 to 2017.

 Questions and Answers
 Where do earthquakes occur most often?